 The biggest question when it comes to hiring independent contractors in China is this: what are the risks?
 As mentioned earlier, China isn’t as accepting of independent contractors compared to other leading economies in the world.
 The following are seen as the biggest problems with independent contractors in China:

 Independent contractors aren’t entirely illegal in China.
-It’s just that to make it legal, there’s a lot of complicated paperwork involved that often times it leads into two things: foreign business turn away from hiring independent contractors or do it discreetly which means illegally.
-However, here are two other problems that fall under this category.
+It’s just that to make it legal, there’s a lot of complicated paperwork involved that oftentimes leads into two things: foreign business turn away from hiring independent contractors or do it discreetly which means illegally.
+However, there are two other problems that fall under this category.

 A foreign company cannot hire employees without a legal entity in China.

-This requires a lot of cost and expenses for the company.
+This requires a lot of costs and expenses for the company.
 This is why many foreign investors think twice about outsourcing an employee in China.

 The need for a solid China employment contract.